Vibrating Panties Guide and Play Ideas

 The Red-Amber-Green game

 - Wearer sends “green” when craving increase, “amber” for maintain, “red” to stop.
-Controller must name what they noticed (“I saw you grip the table; I’m lowering it now”) to build erotic attunement.
+In our experience, the controller naming what they noticed (“I saw you grip the table; I’m lowering it now”) builds erotic attunement faster than silent adjustments.

 Music-synced tease

 - Some ecosystems let you sync patterns to music.
 Choose three songs: gentle, teasing, crescendo.
-Move through them like acts in a play.
+Moving through them like acts in a play gives both partners a shared arc to follow.
 (App ecosystems occasionally advertise music/voice syncing.)

 Public-private toggle

-- In a very low-risk public context (e.g., a private booth), allow only levels 1–2.
-Back home, announce, “Scene continues, no speaking, only nods,” and escalate.
-You’re teaching your body that restraint and release both belong.
+- In a very low-risk public context (e.g., a private booth), allow only levels 1 to 2.
+Back home, announce, "Scene continues, no speaking, only nods," and escalate.
+We've found this contrast helps both partners feel the full range of restraint and release.

 -

 Arousal ≠ obligation.
-If the wearer isn't into it today, that's not a failure; it's information.
+If the wearer isn't into it today, that's not a failure; it's data you can use next time.

 -